Learn how to make candles with flowers inside and scented with essential oils. A beautiful look for your home or a

 I also noticed that some of my lavender already bloomed, so I needed to get out and harvest what was still in bud, to dry for projects.
 Now I can use last season's lavender to decorate some candles.
 These candles have the flowers on the inside of the mason jar as opposed to this pressed flower candle post with the plant material on the outside of a pillar candle.

 Melt the wax in a clean empty tin can or candle pitcher in a pot of water on the stove.

-Using a old paintbrush coat one side of the flowers with wax.
+Using an old paintbrush, coat one side of the flowers with wax.

 Set the mason jar on its side and slide the flowers into place.